openx/ox-thrift/README.md

 Thrift code generator.
 However it has the following differences from the Apache Thrift Erlang library.

-* It supports only framed transports and binary protocol.
+* It supports only framed transports and binary and compact protocols.

-* It gives up the ability to stream to or from the transport.
+* It gives up the ability to stream directly to or from the transport.
   Instead, the processor layer decodes the thrift message from a binary buffer and encodes to an iolist.
-This simplifies the implementation and avoids a lot of record modifications that are inefficient in Erlang.
+Compared to the Apache Erlang Thrift library, this simplifies the implementation and avoids a lot of record modifications that are inefficient in Erlang.

 * The Thrift server uses the [Ranch](https://github.com/ninenines/ranch) acceptor pool instead of